A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Comprehension of Event Prediction Methods through the Generalized PCM System

-\textbf{Constraints.} The event prediction method is constrained by four properties of the input.
-First, \emph{online, event stream conceptualization} (online conceptualization) is a consequence of the need for monitoring and timely prediction \cite{rinderle-ma_predictive_2022,zhao_event_2021}.
+\janikrr{\textbf{Online EP over heterogeneous, imperfect sources.}} \janikrr{To place EP methods into the PCM system, the following four constraints must be met.} First, \emph{online, event stream conceptualization} (online conceptualization) is a consequence of the need for monitoring and timely prediction \cite{rinderle-ma_predictive_2022,zhao_event_2021}.
 A method may fail to show how it can be applied to an event stream at run-time.
-Since there is a difference between online prediction based on an event stream and offline prediction based on an ex-post dataset, e.g., in terms of efficiently storing and updating already received events from the event stream \cite{cho_-line_2011}, offline event prediction methods may be unsuitable for monitoring.
+There is a difference between online prediction based on an event stream and offline prediction based on an ex-post dataset, e.g., in terms of efficiently storing and updating already received events from the event stream \cite{cho_-line_2011}. \janikrr{Thus,} offline EP methods may be unsuitable for monitoring.
 Second, \emph{multiple, heterogeneous sources} (multiple sources) limit the method solution space to methods that are aware of or actively deal with \janik{the challenges of data integration} (cf. input component in \autoref{ssec:arch}).
-Although overcoming these challenges is the responsibility of the input component in a PCM system, the solution may affect the event prediction method, e.g., by necessitating multiple prediction models \cite{ramakrishnan_beating_2014}.
+Although overcoming these challenges is the responsibility of the input component in a PCM system, the solution may affect the EP method, e.g., by necessitating multiple prediction models \cite{ramakrishnan_beating_2014} \janikrev{or multivariate problem formulations \cite{penalvo_sustainable_2022}}.

 Third, the challenge of \emph{matching} events from multiple data sources is emphasized as a separate constraint (cf. input component in \autoref{ssec:arch}).
 The matching strategy for the input should be consistent with the strategy for matching events in prediction goals to predicted future events and the strategy for matching events for evaluation purposes.
-Multiple matching strategies exist \cite{zhao_event_2021}, but may have to employ different equivalence notions that underlie the matching of events \cite{rinderle-ma_predictive_2022}, e.g., matching based on equivalent machine identifiers for multiple sensors attached to a machine in a production facility.
+Multiple matching strategies exist \cite{zhao_event_2021}, but may have to employ different equivalence notions that underlie the matching of events \cite{rinderle-ma_predictive_2022}. \janikrr{For example, }matching can be based on equivalent machine identifiers for multiple sensors attached to a machine in a production facility (cf. \autoref{sec:realizations}).
+Fourth, \emph{data quality utilization} (data quality) limits the solution space to methods that not only acknowledge the existence of data quality issues such as missing data in their design, but also improve the prediction by actively exploiting the existence of data quality issues.
+For example, \cite{lu_self-supervised_2021} develops a self-supervised technique to fully utilize electronic health records that inherently lack a certain type of label.